dolopichtis/di-gi/README.markdown

 - To wright the code I learned to use the VIM code editor with some additional tools and plugins.
 - I use the flex-column property with nth-child selector to change the order for organizing "cards" to the Masonry view (<https://tobiasahlin.com/blog/masonry-with-css/>).
 - GIT
+- All CSS properties are divided to files in folders:
+	- The "box" subfolder contains .css files of each page section.
+Each file is used to define "box" size and positions; Also it contains color.css wich defines to colors of elements. general.css - is used to define general styles;
+	- owl-carousel - is for the library code.
+	- text - is a folder with css files that define text styles.
+	- style.css - is for adding fonts (also it can be used for @import all of needed .css)

 # Main work